Lemosho Route - Kilimanjaro

 Any physical activity you can participate in beforehand will help make your ascent more enjoyable.
-As for how hard you train, this will depend on whether you're aiming for the Uhuru Peak or embarking on a shorter journey and this will be different for everyone.
+As for how hard you train for any hiking time, this will depend on whether you're aiming for the Uhuru Peak or embarking on a shorter journey and this will be different for everyone.

 When should I climb the Lemosho Route?